tsigemariamzewdu/Pharma-Connect-MobileApp-flutter-2024_25/README.md

 ## Features

 ### User Features
 -  **Search Medicines:** Search for medicines by name and find pharmacies that stock them.
--  **Find Nearby Pharmacies:** Enable location services to filter results by proximity.
 -  **Compare Prices:** View medicine prices from multiple pharmacies.
 -  **Save to Wishlist:** Add medicines to a wishlist for future reference.